 As an Amazon Associate I earn from qualifying purchases.

-- Clamp-on baffles: attach to desk or monitor arms; fold away after calls.
+- Clamp-on mic baffles: attach to a desk or monitor arm; fold away after calls.

 Step 1: Clap from your chair; listen for sharp flutter.